 A Brief History of the Marque

-1965 saw an amalgamation with Kaptein, and the Union brand was sidelined in favour of Kaptein Mobylette mopeds built in France.
+In 1966 they celebrated the production of 1,000,000 bicycles and that year they merged with Motorenfabriek Kaptein NV in Utrecht under the name Unikap, and the Union brand was sidelined in favour of Kaptein Mobylette mopeds built in France.

 1. Charles Burki was a famous Dutch artist who began designing motorcycles in the 1920s.
 His life story is remarkable - shortly after moving to Java in the Dutch East Indies he was imprisoned by the Japanese who sent him to Japan as a laborer.
 The transport ship was sunk en route by the Americans, but unlike most of the others aboard, he survived, and arrived safely in Japan.
 It probably wasn't personal, but the Americans then bombed the city where his labour camp was located.
 He survived Nagasaki too.

 A number of books have been written about his life including Charles Burki.
 De kunst van het motorrijden (The art of motorcycle riding) by Vincent Demmers, Bussum, Thoth, 1997.

 I am looking for a left hand gear/ brake handle for my 1960 Union Holland.
 The gear assembly on the handle does not have the gear numbers on it, but instead it fits into that housing.
 The brake lever is attached to the left unit, and cannot be removed.
 Any idea where I can find one?

 Union Holland 1960 image posted to Comments